michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 |      W10       |    0.24 |    0.49 |
 |      W11       |    0.12 |    0.24 |

-To optimize the computation of the slope by avoiding the 60Hz frequency and border effects, the scales to compute the slope can be set from scale  4 to 9.
+To optimize the computation of the slope by avoiding the 60Hz frequency and border effects, the scales can be set from scale  4 to 9.

 **3. Execute script**

 a) Execute the `wRnBm.m` script.

-b) A `wRnB_results.mat` file containing rhytmic signals (Nepochs X Nsamples) and the betas (1 X Nepochs) will be saved in the current folder
+b) A `wRnB_results.mat` file containing rhythmic signals (Nepochs X Nsamples) and the betas (1 X Nepochs) will be saved in the current folder

   A figure illustrating the following will be generated:
   - Average rhythmic spectrum